fable-compiler/Fable/docs/source/docs/compiling.md

 `--msbuild`             |           | Pass MSBuild arguments like `Configuration=Release`.
 `--clamp`               |           | Compile unsigned byte arrays as Uint8ClampedArray.
 `--copyExt`             |           | Copy external files into a `.fable.external` folder.
+`--coreLib`             |           | In some cases, you may need to pass a different route to the core library, like `--coreLib fable-core/es2015`.
 `--target`              | `-t`      | Use options from a specific target in `fableconfig.json`.
 `--debug`               | `-d`      | Shortcut for `--target debug`.
 `--production`          | `-p`      | Shortcut for `--target production`.